-For the Apartment: Twin-size sheets, blankets, pillows, or other bedclothes.
+For the Apartment: Bedsheets (Twin XL size), blankets, pillows, or other bedclothes.
 These items, and many others (trash bags, snacks, bottles of water, throat lozenges, etc.) may be purchased at a nearby Wal-Mart (map).

 For the Classroom: Pens/pencils, notebook paper (a binder with many, many handouts is provided); a backpack or satchel may be very useful in moving from class to class.
 Laptop computers are not needed for any classes, even for taking notes (most notes are provided), though they may be useful for classes involving PowerPoint (upper division Worship Leader courses).